FAQ - Frequently Asked Questions

 How much does the program cost?

 Currently, there is no cost for Chicago high school students who participate in CPFTA.
 However, students who misplace and/or lose their instructional materials, uniforms, etc., must pay to replace any items issued to them.
-Successful completion of the two year high school portion of the program with a “B” guarantees CPFTA cadets a scholarship to any city college of Chicago (www.ccc.edu).
-Students are responsible for all college books and fees.
+Successful completion of the two year high school portion of the program with a “B” (3.0 GPA )guarantees CPFTA cadets a scholarship to any city college of Chicago (www.ccc.edu).
 Other scholarships may be available through the Chicago Police Department and the Chicago Fire Department.

 When do the classes happen?